Strategy Selection Revisited

 -

-class attribute (it had the strategies to return before) -
+has an empty _STRATSclass attribute (it had the strategies to return before)

 -

-actually) with the count of the available strategies to be optimized -
+has a COUNTclassmethod which will return an iterator (arangeactually) with the count of the available strategies to be optimized

 As such: